AnjaKroon/MiniGPT/README.md

 **Note**: Users with less powerful hardware should be cautious of potential memory limitations and may need to adjust model parameters or utilize external compute resources.

+## Choosing the Tokenizer

+The `FinalModelCorrect.py` script is designed with flexibility in mind, allowing users to select the tokenizer best suited for their specific text processing needs.
+Supported tokenization methods include character, Byte-Pair Encoding (BPE), and word, which can be easily chosen within the code.
+This feature enables users to tailor the model's preprocessing step to optimize performance based on the characteristics of the input data.

 ### Mac Compatibility

 The `tiktoken` package, used for Byte-Pair Encoding (BPE) tokenization, has known compatibility issues with macOS systems.
 Users attempting to run this project on a Mac may need to seek alternative tokenization libraries or run the code within a Docker container or virtual machine that emulates a compatible environment.